Uniform random generation of large acyclic digraphs: Restrictions and variations

 \subsection{Connected DAGs}

-The main restriction imposed in \cite{ic02,mp04} is that DAGs be weakly connected (admitting a path between every pair of nodes in the the underlying undirected graph).
-They were also counted by \cite{robinson73} and are sequence A082402 in \cite{sloanes}.
-The Markov chain method can be simply modified so to only delete an arc if the resulting graph is also connected \cite{ic02} or, more efficiently, instead to reverse its direction otherwise \cite{mp04}.
-Checking for connectedness is of the order of the number of arcs making the algorithm $O(n^6)$ and certainly slower since at each step either connectedness or acyclicity of the proposed graph needs to be checked.
-The fraction of connected DAGs tends to 1 as $n$ increases \cite{benderetal86,br88,robinson73}; for $n=4$ it is 82\% (for smaller $n$ we can enumerate the possibilities by hand), while it is $>99$\% and growing for $n>8$.
+The main restriction imposed in \cite{ic02,mp04} is that DAGs be weakly connected (admitting a path between every pair of nodes in the underlying undirected graph).
+They were also counted by \cite{robinson73} and are recorded as sequence A082402 in \cite{sloanes}.
+The standard Markov chain method can be simply modified so to only delete an arc if the resulting graph is also connected \citep{ic02} or, more efficiently, instead to reverse its direction otherwise \citep{mp04}.
+Checking for connectedness is of the order of the number of arcs making the algorithm $O(n^6)$.
+At each step either connectedness or acyclicity needs to be checked, the first when removing an edge and the second when adding one.
+The resulting algorithm may than be actually slower then simply rejecting unconnected DAGs at the end.
+The fraction of connected DAGs tends to 1 as $n$ increases \citep{benderetal86,br88,robinson73}; for $n=4$ it is 82\% (for smaller $n$ we can enumerate the possibilities by hand), while it is $>99$\% and growing for $n>8$.
 Therefore the above modifications of the Markov chain, though theoretically interesting, are of no practical use, as it is much more efficient to sample a DAG at random and reject the disconnected ones.

-When removing the $k$ outpoints of a connected DAG the rest breaks up into a set of smaller connected DAGs, hence a recursive combinatorial enumeration (involving the sum over the partitions of $m$) is possible.
+When removing the $k$ outpoints of a connected DAG the rest breaks up into a set of smaller connected DAGs, hence a recursive combinatorial enumeration (involving a sum over the partitions of $m$) is possible.
 Again the increase in algorithmic complexity makes a simple rejection step more efficient, apart from possibly for small $n$.